Juicy and Sweet with Fall Spices

-The SweeTango® brand Minneiska cultivar apple is the successor to the popular Honeycrisp apple variety and was first introduced to the marketplace in September 2009.
-SweeTango is part Honeycrisp, part Zestar and was developed by researchers at the University of Minnesota in 2000.
+The SweeTango® brand Minneiska cultivar apple is the successor to the popular Honeycrisp apple variety, and was first introduced to the marketplace in 2009.
+SweeTango is part Honeycrisp, part Zestar, and was developed by researchers at the University of Minnesota in 2000.
 SweeTango has larger cells than many apples, so it shatters when bitten, making for a great crunch and eating experience.

 Interior: Creamy white